odoo/paper-muncher/doc/handbook.md

 ## About the Project

-Paper Muncher is the fruit of a long search for a wkhtmltopdf replacement (See our [FAQ](faq.md) to understand why other options like Weasyprint and Chrome where rejected).
-It's based of a toy browser engine that @sleepy-monax (a.k.a nivb) wrote on their freetime now called Vaev.
-Its composed of a:
+Paper Muncher is the fruit of a long search for a wkhtmltopdf replacement (See our [FAQ](faq.md) to understand why other options like Weasyprint and Chrome were rejected).
+It's based on a toy browser engine that @sleepy-monax (a.k.a clvb) wrote on their freetime now called Vaev.
+It's composed of:
- - Markup parser `vaev-dom` responsible for parsing html and xml into a DOM.
+ - Markup parser `vaev-dom` responsible for parsing HTML and XML into a DOM.
- - Style engine `vaev-style` responsible for parsing CSS into stylesheet object, and compute style.
+ - Style engine `vaev-style` responsible for parsing CSS into stylesheet objects, and computing styles.
- - Layout engine `vaev-layout` takes the computed style and DOM and build a fragment tree, this fragment tree is then layout following the different formating option offered by CSS (flex, grid, table, block and inline)
+ - Layout engine `vaev-layout` takes the computed style and DOM to build a fragment tree.
+This fragment tree is then laid out following the different formatting options offered by CSS (flex, grid, table, block and inline)
- - And a driver `vaev-driver` that tie all the other component together
+ - And a driver `vaev-driver` that ties all the other components together

-(See [the architecture diagram](../src/web/diagrams.tldr) for a visual representatio of how these component interacts)
+(See [the architecture diagram](../src/web/diagrams.tldr) for a visual representation of how these components interact)

 ## Team Values

-As a team we believe that building exceptional software requires strongs opinions, strong vision, openness, and respect.
+As a team we believe that building exceptional software requires strong opinions, strong vision, openness, and respect.
 We keep our process as lean and flexible as possible.
 We are here to have fun, grow, and build an exceptional product.

 ## Essential Tools

-* [VSCode](https://code.visualstudio.com/) (zed or neovim works too)
+* [VSCode](https://code.visualstudio.com/) (zed or neovim work too)
 * [Clangd for VSCode](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)
 * [tldraw for VSCode](https://marketplace.visualstudio.com/items?itemName=tldraw-org.tldraw-vscode)

 ## Essential Commands

-* `./ck run vaev-browser -- inspect <input document>`: Start the development environment.
+* `./ck run vaev-browser -- <input document>`: Start the development environment.
-* `./ck run --debug vaev-browser -- inspect <input document>`: For debugging.
+* `./ck run --debug vaev-browser -- <input document>`: For debugging.
 * `./ck run --profile vaev-browser -- <input document>`: For profiling (requires `perf` and `speedscope` to be installed).
 * `./ck run --release vaev-browser -- <input document>`: Build the release version.
-* `./ck builder test`  Run all tests.
+* `./ck builder test`: Run all tests.
-* `./ck builder clean`  Clean the build directory.
+* `./ck builder clean`: Clean the build directory.

-## Essential editor configuration
+## Essential Editor Configuration

-* In a way to have a consistent code style, we use clang-format to format our code, you can configure your editor to use it on save or use the `./meta/scripts/style-format.sh` script.
+* To maintain a consistent code style, we use clang-format to format our code.
+You can configure your editor to use it on save or use the `./ck fmt -f` script.

-## Essential Ressources
+## Essential Resources

 * [Cppreference](https://en.cppreference.com/w/)
 * [CSS Snapshot 2023](https://www.w3.org/TR/CSS)